mattdesl/mp4-h264/README.md

 - Memory efficient: can be used for very large video files
 - Relatively small footprint (~130 - 150KB before gzip)
 - Very fast encoding with optional SIMD support
-- Can be used solely as a MP4 muxer, such as alongside WebCodecs H264 encoding
+- Can be used solely as a MP4 muxer, such as alongside WebCodecs VideoEncoder

 Possible Future Features: